 - Drones should not exceed 25 kilograms (55 pounds) in weight and should fly at a maximum speed of 54 kilometers per hour (33 mph).

-You must register any drone with a maximum take-off mass of more than 5 kg.
+Register any drone with a maximum take-off mass of more than 5 kg.

 - The registration certificate is valid for the duration of the unmanned aerial vehicle’s existence and is perpetual.
 Once every two years, the Agency is authorized to request confirmation of the existence of an unmanned aerial vehicle.